unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Key features
 - Immutability
 - Everything is a declarative configuration object
-- Broader range of object to create, and manage, the production environment with respect to Docker Swarm
+- Broader range of objects to create, and manage, the production environment with respect to Docker Swarm
 - Automatic scaling of resources (horizontal, vertical, increasing and decreasing)
 - Built-in monitoring
 - Security